r-hn/GenZ-TGChatBot/README.md

 ## Store

 Want a more personalized experience with Zara?
 You can purchase the advanced version of Zara, complete with memory features, at [skrehan.in/store](https://skrehan.in/store).

 ---

-## Issues

-If you encounter any issues, please check the [Issues](https://github.com/r-hn/zara-tg-chatbot/issues) section or create a new issue if something’s not working as expected.

----